JakeBernstein65/web_organizer/proposal/proposal.md

 ## Product Design

-Our product will be a fully customizable planner that allows you to make your

-planner as simple or as complex as you want.
-On our homepage we will have the

-option add modules that represent whatever you want whether it is a class you

-are taking or an event you are planning.
-Inside that module we hope to make the
+Our product will be a fully customizable planner that allows you to organize your day in as simple or complex a fashion as you please.
+On our homepage we will have the option to add modules that represent whatever you want, whether it is a class you are taking or an event that you are planning.

-module customizabe as well so that users can add things like a calendar or

-upcoming tasks that they need to complete.
-Inside every module we will give it

-a page that has more extensive details about the different tasks that you

-need to complete such as what time of day it must be completeled, where an

-assignment may have to be uploaded, or specfic details about what needs to
+Inside each module we hope to add ever increasing options for  customization, so that users can add things such as calendars and upcoming tasks that they need to complete.
+Inside every module we will provide a page that has more extensive details about the different tasks that you need to complete, such as the time of day it must be completeled, where an assignment may have to be uploaded, or specific details about what needs to be done for the task.

-be done for the task.
-Many of these details will be worked out in more specific
+Many of these details will be worked out in the future according to scalability and usefulness in practice.

-details according to our timeline.

 ## Timeline